 Startup in a Day

 The Startup in a Day initiative aims to make it easier for entrepreneurs to start a business by reducing the amount of time it takes to register and apply for permits and licenses on the local level.
 Cities and Native American communities across the United States are encouraged to get involved.

-President Barack Obama is asking cities and Native American communities across America to take a pledge to support entrepreneurs by participating in the Startup in a Day initiative.
-Several cities have already taken the Startup in a Day Pledge.
+President Barack Obama continues to ask cities and Native American communities across America to take the Startup in a Day Pledge to support entrepreneurs.
+Several cities have already taken the pledge.

 “Our cities and communities are committed to making it easier for every entrepreneur to start a business.
 We believe an entrepreneur’s time is best spent developing innovative products and services, creating jobs, and growing local economies—not navigating red tape.
 While fair zoning rules, licenses, and permits are important to ensuring public safety and fair competition, it should not take more than a day for an entrepreneur to identify and apply, ideally through a single online tool, for all the licenses and permits they need in order to responsibly launch a business.
 Accordingly, we resolve to: